 So I really loved how both of these came together.
 Sometimes, writing is a lot like taking dictations.
 The characters simply speak, and then I transcribe whatever it is that they are relating to me.
 And that happened both times.
 Furthermore, I loved writing Yilta’s point of view, because she is an interesting character.
 However, I had neglected her inner life until these little stories.
 Let’s say I do again!
 And again!

 The prompt was created with Levi in mind, particularly because people were rather heavily ‘shipping him with Otra D’Angelo.
-I had to come up with some way for him to do something good for everyone.
-This would get this poor ADHD-addled guy out of his own personal zone and show that, deep under his tics and his weirdnesses, he really does care.
+Therefore, I had to come up with some way for him to do something good for everyone.
+Also, this would get this poor ADHD-addled guy out of his own personal zone and show that, deep under his tics and his weirdnesses, he really does care.

 For a prompt of the same name, I decided to go with one of life’s little desperations.
 While others might have concentrated on a damaged ship or a damaged relationship, I zigged instead of zagged.
-Therefore, I ended up with the merry mixups that occur when you are trying to toilet train your recalcitrant mixed-species toddler.
+Therefore, I wrote the merry mix-ups that occur when you are trying to toilet train your recalcitrant mixed-species toddler.

 Future Temporal Integrity Commission employee Otra D’Angelo experiences a small milestone in her young life.
 Takes place in 3069.